kubernetes/website/content/en/docs/concepts/storage/storage-classes.md

 ## Parameters

-Storage classes have parameters that describe volumes belonging to the storage class.
+Storage Classes have parameters that describe volumes belonging to the storage class.
 Different parameters may be accepted depending on the `provisioner`.
 For example, the value `io1`, for the parameter `type`, and the parameter `iopsPerGB` are specific to EBS.
 When a parameter is omitted, some default is